attadanta/rdf-mapper/README.md

 converted to a OWL class.
 Labels and descriptions are asserted on that class, but the type assignments are ignored.
-The properties are asserted in the ontology without creating any restrictions beside range axioms on data properties, where data types given.
+The properties are asserted in the ontology without creating any restrictions beside range axioms on data properties, where data types are given.
 The taxonomy is trivially converted to a series of subclass axioms.

+The inconsistency affords us to handle both the mapping of IDF files and IDD files with with a single specification.